 While we believe cable locks are not the most secure option, we can make some recommendations if you really want to use a cable lock.

-We highly recommend the Kryptonite Evolution Chain Lock as the best chain lock on the market.
+We highly recommend the Kryptonite Evolution Chain Lock (Paid Link) as the best chain lock on the market.